For the women who have been holding everything together…

-Who I am
+Who I am…

-My name is Stacey Brewer, and I’ve been an Oncology Certified Nurse for more than thirty years.
-Walking with patients and families through some of the most difficult stages of their lives was both a privilege and an opportunity to witness human strength, courage, and resilience.
+Walking with patients and families through some of the most difficult moments of their lives has been, for me, both a privilege and an opportunity to witness human strength, courage, and resilience in their most exquisite forms.

-I also witnessed how unselfishly patients’ caregivers — most often women — gave so much of themselves with very little in return, and with very little care for themselves.
+I also witnessed how unselfishly many caregivers — most often women — gave so much of themselves…

 And for a long time, I believed that was simply who I had to be.

-I rarely took time to care for myself.
-Strength and productivity became the expectation.
-And once you’re on that path, it can be difficult to escape the labels and demands placed on you — and the ones you continue carrying long after they’ve lost their usefulness.
+And once you’re on that path, it’s difficult to put down the labels and demands placed on you — and the ones you continue to carry long after they’ve stopped serving you.

-What I didn’t realize at the time was that strength and responsibility can quietly become armor.
-And armoring up comes at a cost — a cost to physical, mental, and spiritual well-being.
+What I didn’t realize at the time… is that strength and responsibility can quietly become armor.

 Eventually, there came a season when my body asked me to slow down.
-Because I had always been the strong one, it was a difficult transition.
-I began to understand that the body is not the enemy, but it will eventually insist on being heard.
+And because I had always been the one who held it all together… it wasn’t an easy transition.

 That realization changed my life — and the way I practice.